nineteengames/Better-Economy/README.md

 [![](https://jitpack.io/v/nineteengames/Better-EconomyAPI.svg)](https://jitpack.io/#nineteengames/Better-EconomyAPI)
 # Better-Economy

-Is a simple and free Econmy plugin, with an simple API!
+Is a simple and free Economy plugin, with an simple API!

 # How to implement?
 How to include the API with Maven: